 Jan.
 29 is National Puzzle Day, the perfect day to do a little brain exercise.
 Whether it’s a crossword, jigsaw, or Sudoku, puzzles engage our brain in more ways than one.
 Scientists have discovered that when we work on a jigsaw puzzle, we utilize both sides of the brain, improving memory, cognitive function and problem solving skills in the process.
 By utilizing puzzles, people can stimulate the brain improve a number of skills.

-How to Celebrate National Puzzle Day
+National Puzzle Day Activities

 1. Spend time putting together a jigsaw puzzle